How to Improve Your Hiring Process and Hire the Right People

 In addition to coming up with some “What would you do if…” scenario questions that will showcase adaptability and resiliency, put together a skills test to see their critical thinking in action.
 This applies to every business, whether you’re in accounting, landscaping, or interior design.
 One employer we know had a candidate re-work a client homepage to test their copywriting chops.
 Another gave a mini-assignment for a marketing candidate to find their top competitor and report back what they’re doing and bullets on how their company could do it better.
 Anything that’s going to answer “What would you do here?” and speaks to their ability to perform is a smart move.

-6. Consider character.
+6. Consider character when hiring.

 Don’t buy into the idea that talent and charm trumps character.
 They can have all the talent in the world, but if they don’t have an interior makeup based on integrity and character, you’re going to hit roadblock after roadblock with that hire.
 Delve into the candidate’s character.
 What are their values?
 Do they match your own?
 Spend the extra ten or fifteen minutes and call up their former employers for an unbiased view of who you’re about to invest time and money in.
 Good character will bring more return for your money than talent alone.